 School Meals and School Milk

 Children can have a school cooked meal or bring their own packed lunch.
 School meals are cooked at school and served in the halls.
 The menu is varied, with a vegetarian option.
-We send home a menu termly but also arrange special meals to celebrate an occasion (e.g. harvest, Christmas, ‘Year 6 Leavers’
+We send home a menu seasonally but also arrange special meals to celebrate occasion's (e.g. harvest, Christmas, ‘Year 6 Leavers’ Lunch).

 Free School Meals